EricZinda/Perplexity/backlog.md

         - How much for salad
             I don't know the words: measure

+        - I don't know the words: hamburger
+            - Use chatgpt to give a better error
         - that would be it, thanks
         - And are there any other non meat options --> yes
             - did this really work??